JDMcKinstry/debounce/README.md

 # debounce
 Simple and EZ JavaScript debounce(fire method after short delay) method.

-This is pretty short and sweet and makes dealing with issues such as multiple fires dureing user typing events far easier to deal with.
+This is pretty short and sweet and makes dealing with issues such as multiple fires during user typing events far easier to deal with.

 Uses are pretty simple and EZ!